aave/aave-ui/README.md

 ## IPFS deployment

-Each commit gets deployed to IPFS automatically There's a github action commenting the appropriate ipfs hash embedded in the Cloudflare IPFS gateway after each commit
+Each commit gets deployed to IPFS automatically.
+There's a github action commenting the appropriate ipfs hash embedded in the Cloudflare IPFS gateway after each commit

 For ease of use: